-Teachers using Google Apps for Education will be excited to know that another project in the new series has just been introduced by TechnoKids.
+Teachers using G Suite for Education will be excited to know that another project in the new series has just been introduced by TechnoKids.
 Following TechnoQuestionnaire, TechnoTimeline, and TechnoMap, the fourth all-new project is TechnoDebate.
 This project is a unique approach to exploring a controversial issue.
 Student partners collaborate to simultaneously work on a digital document arguing two sides of a topic.
 TechnoDebate develops critical thinking skills, persuasive writing techniques, and an appreciation of multiple viewpoints.

 Use Google Slides to Make an Animated Debate